kitnil/awesome/README.md

 - [yapf](https://github.com/google/yapf) - A formatter for Python files
 - [sorta](https://github.com/loics2/sorta) - Sorta is a tool to help you sort your files
 - [git-imerge](https://github.com/mhagger/git-imerge) - Incremental merge for git
-- [searchlinkfix](https://github.com/palant/searchlinkfix) - Browser extension that prevents Google and Yandex search pages from modifying search result links when you click them.
-This is useful when copying links but it also helps privacy by preventing the search engines from recording your clicks.
 - [pulseaudio-dlna](https://github.com/masmu/pulseaudio-dlna) - A lightweight streaming server which brings DLNA / UPNP and Chromecast support to PulseAudio and Linux
 - [python-scripts](https://github.com/realpython/python-scripts) - because i'm tired of gists
 - [mongokit](https://github.com/namlook/mongokit) - MongoKit framework try to keep its simplicity when you manage mongodb in python.
 MongoKit was developed to be fast and light with KISS and DRY in mind.
 MongoKit brings structured schema and validation layer on top of the great pymongo driver.
 Discuss with us on Google group : http://groups.google.com/group/mongokit or follow the news on Twitter: http://twitter.com/namlook